Jean-Claude Mourlevat: Biography

 In 1997, Mourlevat published his first novel, Histoire de l'enfant et de l'œuf.
 He is the author of La Rivière à l'envers, L'Enfant Océan, La Balafre, Le Combat d'Hiver, and Le Chagrin du roi mort, among others.
 Several of Mourlevat's novels have won literary prizes from juries of young readers or adults, such as the Prix des Incorruptibles and the Prix Sorcières.
-Mourlevat's books have been translated into nearly thrity languages, including Braille.
+Mourlevat's books have been translated into nearly thirty languages, including Braille.

 In late 2019, Mourlevat attended a six-week "Room with a View" writing residency in San Francisco, funded by the Institut français.

-Mourlevat presently lives lives near Saint-Étienne with his wife (Rachel) and their two children.
+Mourlevat presently lives near Saint-Étienne with his wife (Rachel) and their two children.

 Awards and honors

 In 2021, Mourlevat won the Astrid Lindgren Memorial Award.